viblo/pymunk/docs/src/advanced.rst

         return cp.cpBodyIsSleeping(body._body)

 Now we are ready with the mapping and ready to use our new method.

+Note that any cdef methods are not part of the public API, and as such might change between minor or patch verisons of Pymunk.

 Weak References and free Methods
 -----------------------------------